Grin and bear it.

 33 These things I have spoken to you, that in Me you may have peace.
 In the world you will have tribulation; but be of good cheer, I have overcome the world (John 16).”

 The trials we face in life will either build us or break us.
 A soldier must go through rigorous training to test their ability to hold their own, in dangerous situations.
-In a competitive race, some will endure to the finish line and others will drop out from exhaustion.
+In a competitive race, some will endure to the finish line, while others will drop out from exhaustion.
 Character is shaped by the different challenges we face.
 Every stage of life prepares us for the next.
 We should see the trials we face as opportunities, not misfortune.
 The tougher the circumstances, the more resilient we should become.
 Like bodybuilding, resistance-weight-training strengthens and builds muscle.
 Christians go through trials, suffering, and temptations, just as much as everyone else.
 We must grow in faith, persistence, endurance and character, with every trial we face.

 12 Beloved, do not think it strange concerning the fiery trial which is to try you, as though some strange thing happened to you; 13 but rejoice to the extent that you partake of Christ’s sufferings, that when His Glory is revealed, you may also be glad with exceeding joy.
-14 If you are reproached for the Name of Christ, blessed are you, for the Spirit of Glory and of God rests upon you.
+14 If you are reproached for the Name of Christ, blessed are you, for The Spirit of Glory and of God rests upon you.
 On their part He is blasphemed, but on your part He is glorified.
 15 But let none of you suffer as a murderer, a thief, an evildoer, or as a busybody in other people’s matters.
 16 Yet if anyone suffers as a Christian, let him not be ashamed, but let him glorify God in this matter (1 Peter4).

 If as believers we are reproached or reviled for our commitment to Christ, we should rejoice all the more.
-The Spirit of Glory dwells in us and He’s the evidence to others that we are unique.
+The Spirit of Glory dwells in us, and He’s the evidence to others that we are unique.
 Their attacks are proof that we don’t fit in.
 While they attack our convictions, we glorify The Lord because we have been set apart from others.
 We ensure as much as possible that we are not being condemned, or criticized for participating in works of darkness.
 Endure reproach for His Name as a badge of honor.
 We can’t please everyone, even on our best form.
 So, we should not think that living for God’s Glory will appeal to everyone.
-He is the only Audience Who we need to impress.
+He is the only One we need to impress.

 9 When He works on the left hand, I cannot behold Him.
 When He turns to the right hand, I cannot see Him.
 10 But He knows the way that I take; when He has tested me, I shall come forth as gold.
 11 My foot has held fast to His steps; I have kept His Way and not turned aside (Job 23).